Concordium/concordium-wallet-proxy/README.md

 This endpoint can product 502 Bad Gateway or 504 Gateway Timeout responses if the up-stream server does not behave in the expected manner or times out.
 (The proxy will time out after 10 seconds.)

+If the Transak endpoint is enabled, wallet-proxy applies application-level CORS protection to `/v0/transakOnRamp` and only emits `Access-Control-Allow-Origin` for origins listed in the Transak configuration file as [required by Transak](https://docs.transak.com/guides/mandatory-security-changes#cors-protection-on-apis).

 Note: per [Transak's documentation](https://docs.transak.com/reference/create-widget-url), the `widgetUrl` is valid only for 5 minutes from the time of creation.

 ## Genesis block hash